datahackare/warz0ne/_posts/2021-01-17-NTFS Bug - Remote POC.md

 This is bug that is still active in any Windows 10 version running in the wild.
 This blog-post and the recorded video is a POC that the bug will work in an easy remote setup.
 I  take no responsibility if you brake any system.
 This is just for demo purpose in a controlled environment.

 ## [](#header-2)The blog post
-Bleeping computer published a <a href="https://www.bleepingcomputer.com/news/security/windows-10-bug-corrupts-your-hard-drive-on-seeing-this-files-icon/">blog post</a> the other day, talking about a bug in Windows 10 that will brake the NTFS partition of any partition that a special string of code was run on.
+Bleeping computer published a <a href="https://www.bleepingcomputer.com/news/security/windows-10-bug-corrupts-your-hard-drive-on-seeing-this-files-icon/" target="_blank">blog post</a> the other day, talking about a bug in Windows 10 that will brake the NTFS partition of any partition that a special string of code was run on.

 I recommend reading the full article to get more information about this bug.

-Full cred to <a href="https://twitter.com/jonasLyk">Jonas L</a> for disclosing this.
+Full cred to <a href="https://twitter.com/jonasLyk" target="_blank">Jonas L</a> for disclosing this.

 ## [](#header-2)Remote POC
 If you want to try this out I strongly recommend doing this in a controlled environment inside a virtual machine.